brandon-odonnell-data/COVID-Data-Analysis/README.md

 # COVID-Data-Analysis
-Tools and Languages: SQL, Excel
+Tools and Languages: SQL, SQL Server, Excel

 Description and Intent: This project uses real COVID-19 data from countries across the world, provided by Our World in Data, with some guidance taken from YouTuber Alex the Analyst.
 Beginning with some initial review and preparation of figures stored in Excel spreadsheets, I imported the data into SQL Server and went through a general exploration of the data at country and global levels.
 SQL techniques employed included Aggregate Functions, Converting Data Types, Joins, CTEs, Temp Tables, Windows Functions and Creating Views.